gcomneno/huffman-compressor/README.md

-# lasagna-compressor
+# huffman-compressor
-> A layered experimental text compressor for Italian, inspired by linguistic structure… and baked like a lasagna. 🍝
+> A layered experimental text compressor for Italian, inspired by linguistic structure… and baked like a huffman. 🍝
 ---

 ## Overview (EN)

-**lasagna-compressor** is an experimental text compressor that tries to exploit different *linguistic layers* of Italian, instead of treating text as a flat stream of bytes.
+**huffman-compressor** is an experimental text compressor that tries to exploit different *linguistic layers* of Italian, instead of treating text as a flat stream of bytes.

 It is **not** meant to beat industrial compressors like gzip.
 It is a playground for: